 How Well It Works

 Laparoscopic surgery for inguinal hernia repair is safe.
-The chance of a hernia coming back is low when the repair is done by an experienced surgeon who uses mesh patches.
-Synthetic patches are now widely used for hernia repair in both open and laparoscopic surgery.
+The chance of a hernia coming back is low.
 The chance that a hernia needs more than one repair also depends on your age and overall health.

 Laparoscopic surgery has the following advantages over open hernia repair:

-• Some people may prefer laparoscopic hernia repair because it causes less pain and they are able to return to work sooner than they would after open repair surgery.
+• People are able to return to work sooner than they would after open surgery.

-• Repair of a recurrent hernia often is easier using laparoscopic techniques than using open surgery.
+• Repair of a recurrent hernia often is easier using laparoscopy than using open surgery.

-• It is possible to check for and repair a second hernia on the opposite side at the time of the operation.
+• It is possible to check for and repair a second hernia on the opposite side at the time of the surgery.

 Risks